-Cobb, a Democrat, was the representative for Georgia's 6th congressional district from 1855 to 1857.
+Cobb was the representative for Georgia’s 6th congressional district and was a Democrat.
+He served from 1855 to 1857.

 From Dec 1843 to Mar 1857, Cobb missed 1,010 of 3,018 roll call votes, which is 33.5%.
 This is worse than the median of 25.3% among the lifetime records of representatives serving in Mar 1857.
 The chart below reports missed votes over time.